 He’d call.
 We’d go out.
 We would kiss.
 And then I would wait for a text from him that wouldn’t come for days, sometimes weeks.
 This pattern went on for almost a year.
 I was trying so hard to get this guy to fall in love with me.
 I felt frustrated, disappointed, and angry.
 Getting mixed signals from someone is awful and it’s terrible for a person’s wellbeing and self-esteem.
 I should have dumped the guy the first time I didn’t hear from him, but I didn’t.
 I kept hoping he would change.
 My advice: if a pattern is toxic, so is the person.
 Run, don’t walk away from the relationship.

 Like me, most people who have dated have a few memorable stories.
 They might be painful to recall, but think of it this way.
 Every date and every relationship has some value, regardless of whether or not you walk away hurt.
 You might not even realize what you gained from an experience until much later.

 I think dating makes people stronger and more interesting, and with every date, you learn more about yourself and what you want.
 In other words, maybe bad dating stories aren’t such a bad thing.
 The exhaustion of dating can lead to the big payoff: the person you love so deeply, that you feel like all those bad dates were worth it.

 Like this article?
-Check out “9 Signs of a Healthy Relationship”
+Check out “There are no Buts in a Healthy Relationship”